ekampf/mediumish-gohugo-theme/README.md

 # Mediumish Theme

+Originally forked from [lgaida's mediumish theme](https://github.com/lgaida/mediumish-gohugo-theme) this is a customized and improved theme used by [developerzen.com](https://developerzen.com).

 This theme for gohugo is a customized port based on the [Mediumish Jekyll-Theme](//github.com/wowthemesnet/mediumish-theme-jekyll) by [WowThemesNet](//github.com/wowthemesnet).
 The original theme ships with a few more features than this ported version but i also added features which the original version did not include.

 ![screenshot](https://raw.githubusercontent.com/ekampf/mediumish-gohugo-theme/master/images/screenshot.png)